-++ much better than the status quo + better than the status quo - worse than the status quo -- much worse than the status quo
+++ much better than the status quo + better than the status quo 0 about the same as the status quo - worse than the status quo -- much worse than the status quo

 Option 1 (non-debt liability adjustment) Option 2 (adjustment with no deferred tax) Status quo Efficiency and neutrality Option 1 will reduce the allowable debt levels for taxpayers with little equity (and high levels of non-debt liabilities).
 This will help ensure taxpayers have a more commercial level of debt.
 It will also equalise the thin capitalisation outcomes for taxpayers in otherwise similar situations.
 This should improve efficiency.
 However, submitters have argued that in some instances deferred tax (a type of non-debt liability) does not represent real liabilities; to the extent this is correct, reducing allowable debt levels in relation to these liabilities could hamper efficiency.
 Option 2 will reduce the allowable debt levels for taxpayers with little equity (and high levels of non-debt liabilities).
 This will help ensure taxpayers have a more commercial level of debt.
 It will also equalise the thin capitalisation outcomes for taxpayers in otherwise similar situations.
 This should improve efficiency.
 However, this option carves out all types of deferred tax - yet, in many instances, deferred tax will represent a future tax payment a taxpayer will be required to make.
-To the extent this is the case, this option would allow some taxpayers to have too 0 Fairness and equity Taxpayers with the same level of accounting profit will have the same thin capitalisation outcomes.
+To the extent this is the case, this option would allow some taxpayers to have too high a debt level.
+0 Fairness and equity Taxpayers with the same level of accounting profit will have the same thin capitalisation outcomes.
 This option therefore improves fairness.
 However, submitters have argued that in some instances deferred tax does not represent a real liability.
-To the extent this is correct, including deferred tax in the non-debt liability adjustment could be seen as unfair. high a debt level. + Taxpayers with the same level of accounting profit will have the same thin capitalisation outcomes.
+To the extent this is correct, including deferred tax in the non-debt liability adjustment could be seen as unfair.
+Taxpayers with the same level of accounting profit will have the same thin capitalisation outcomes.
 This option therefore improves fairness.
 However, this option excludes all deferred tax - yet, in many instances, deferred tax will represent a future tax payment a taxpayer will be required to make.
 To the extent this is the case, this option will not treat taxpayers in the same situation the same.
-0 Efficiency of compliance Neither option will have a significant impact on compliance costs.
-The result of both options is just a change to how the existing thin capitalisation calculations are carried out.
-However, there may be some one-off compliance costs if the changes mean taxpayers breach their thin capitalisation limits and, as a result, decide to restructure their borrowing.
-Efficiency of administration Neither option has a significant impact on administrative costs.
-Thin capitalisation calculations are carried out by taxpayers - this change has no substantive impact on Inland Revenue.
-Sustainability + Both options similarly target firms with debt levels that are too high relative to their I reasonable levels of debt relative to equity, will be largely unaffected by either option. evels of equity and are therefore well targeted.
+0 Efficiency of compliance out. options is just a change to how the existing thin capitalisation calculations are carried vers breach their thin capitalisation limits and, as a result, decide to restructure their 0 Efficiency of administration Neither option has a significant impact on administrative costs.
+Thin capitalisation of Inland Revenue. alculations are carried out by taxpayers - this change has no substantive impact on 0 Sustainability + Both options similarly target firms with debt levels that are too high relative to their I reasonable levels of debt relative to equity, will be largely unaffected by either option. evels of equity and are therefore well targeted.
 Firms with low levels of debt, or with 0 Overall assessment + + 0

-Key: ++ much better than the status quo + better than the status quo 0 about the same as the status quo - worse than the status quo -- much worse than the status quo
+Key: ++ much better than the status quo + better than the status quo 0 about the same as the status quo • worse than the status quo • • much worse than the status quo